juzim/dockhand-tavern/README.md

 ```

 ### Webhooks

-Configure Dockhand to send webhooks to `http://dockhand-tavern:3001/webhook` for automatic dashboard updates when containers change.

 In dockhand, create a new apprise notification for `json://YOUR-TAVERN-IP:PORT/webhook` and activiate the triggers in the environment config.